STRATEGIC RISK MANAGEMENT - 2021/2

-Students will work collaboratively in groups on case studies and group discussions, active learning sessions and report tutorials, which may be done face to face or on-line.
+Students will work collaboratively in groups on case studies and group discussions, active learning sessions and report tutorials.

-- · Identify the importance of risk identification in strategic risk management
+- Analyse the importance of risk identification in strategic risk management

-- · Applying a consultative approach to the production of a professional strategic risk management report
+- Communicate evidenced based risk management by applying a consultative approach to strategic risk management

 |002||Demonstrate multidisciplinary identification of risks, hazards and uncertainty||KT|